pulumi/docs/content/blog/esc-versioning-launch/index.md

 - **Global Infrastructure Update**: You need to deploy a new configuration to a global service spanning multiple regions.
 Tag the updated configuration as `Next` and deploy it to one region for testing.
 After verifying stability, you can confidently roll it out to other regions.
 If issues arise, quickly revert to the previous `Stable` version, ensuring resilient and minimally disruptive deployments.
 - **Platform Team Releases**: If you're a Platform team responsible for generating configurations, by tagging releases with labels like `v1.0-stable` and `v1.2-development`, you can clearly communicate which configurations are production-ready, keeping other teams informed about the ongoing development, and fostering seamless collaboration.
 - **Code Review and Debugging**: You're working in a development environment where the latest revision includes multiple recent changes, and you notice that the application is experiencing performance issues.
-By using the Compare Revisions Side-by-Side feature, you can quickly identify the specific changes that might be causing the problem, enabling faster troubleshooting and resolution.
+By using the Compare Revisions Side-by-Side feature or `esc env diff`, you can quickly identify the specific changes that might be causing the problem, enabling faster troubleshooting and resolution.
 - **A/B Testing**: You can try A/B testing a new checkout flow (checkout-B) against your existing one (checkout-A).
 Using version tags, you can gradually roll out each to a subset of users, monitoring conversion rates.
 If checkout-B wins, seamlessly switch all users over with a simple environment reference update – no downtime, no disruption.

 These examples are just a glimpse of how Pulumi ESC’s versioning capabilities can streamline your development and deployment process.
 The possibilities are vast, and you can tailor your tagging strategy to fit your specific needs and operational workflows.